-Developed by composer Nick Roth in association with the Arts Council of Ireland, The Ark A Cultural Centre for Children, the California Academy of Sciences and the Irish Museum of Modern Art (IMMA), Little Woodland Heights is an interactive work for children exploring the world of forest canopy ecology and the function of music as translative epistemology.
+Developed by composer Nick Roth with the support of the Arts Council of Ireland, The Ark A Cultural Centre for Children, the California Academy of Sciences and the Irish Museum of Modern Art (IMMA), Little Woodland Heights is an interactive music project for children exploring the world of forest canopy ecology.

-The research phase of the project was conducted in residency at the California Academy of Sciences, where the project was presented to the scientific community at a Forest Solutions Summit on January 22nd 2015.
-The first pilot programme was subsequently realised on the 27th April 2015 at The Ark, Dublin and the 28th April at Rathfarnham Educate Together National School (RETNS).
-The second of the pilot phases will reach completion at the Irish Museum for Modern Art on October 22nd 2015.
+The work was developed at the California Academy of Sciences, and presented to the scientific community at the Forest Solutions Summit in San Francisco in January 2015.
+The world premiere took place in Dublin in April 2015 at The Ark and Rathfarnham Educate Together National School, with subsequent performances at the Irish Museum for Modern Art (IMMA) and Creative Residence MC6, Ukraine.

-Eduardo Kohn proposes in 'How Forests Think' that “self-organizing dynamics are distinct from the physical processes from which they emerge and with which they are continuous, and within which they are nested. ” 1 In ecological terms then, “species composition and tree size distributions become more diverse with increasing stand age...with increasing age stochastic processes play increasingly important roles in creating structural complexity ” 2.
-In linguistic form, although beautiful, these ideas are prohibitively complex for primary curricula.
-Yet the practical lessons of forest canopy ecology offer many simple and easy to understand analogues that can demonstrate the "timid and green advance " 3 of emergent pattern.
-Similarly, such forms find expression quite naturally in musical and artistic discourse – indeed the very structure of music making, or any making for that matter, is itself a clear expression of both self-organising dynamics and stochastic processes, to one conversant in these languages.
+Eduardo Kohn proposes in 'How Forests Think' that “self-organizing dynamics are distinct from the physical processes from which they emerge and with which they are continuous, and within which they are nested.”
+1 In ecological terms then, “species composition and tree size distributions become more diverse with increasing stand age...with increasing age stochastic processes play increasingly important roles in creating structural complexity.”
+2 In linguistic form, although beautiful, these ideas are prohibitively complex for primary curricula.
+Yet the practical lessons of forest canopy ecology offer many simple and easy to understand analogues that can demonstrate the "timid and green advance" 3 of emergent pattern.
+Such forms find expression quite naturally in musical discourse – indeed the very structure of music making, or any making for that matter, forms itself a clear expression of both self-organising dynamics and stochastic processes.

 In our era of rapid development and global urbanisation, the world’s natural environments, resources and biospheres have become increasingly impacted by human activity.
+The Ituri Forest, ancestral home to the BaMbuti, whose music and culture were a primary sonic influence on this work, has become inreasingly ravaged by the encroaching destructive force of the Anthropocene.
 Scientists argue that “the overarching driver of species extinction is human population growth and increasing per capita consumption.
-How long these trends continue—where and at what rate—will dominate the scenarios of species extinction and challenge efforts to protect biodiversity. ” 4 Ecologists seek to discover not only the impact of our actions on the planet, but also the driving forces behind these actions, leading ultimately to questions of a sociological or anthropological nature.
-In ‘The Ecological Thought’ Timothy Morton argues that “if there is an inevitable experiential dimension of ecology, there is an inevitable psychological dimension. ” 5
+How long these trends continue—where and at what rate—will dominate the scenarios of species extinction and challenge efforts to protect biodiversity.”
+4 Ecologists seek to discover not only the impact of our actions on the planet, but also the driving forces behind these actions, leading ultimately to questions of a sociological or anthropological nature.
+In ‘The Ecological Thought’ Timothy Morton argues that “if there is an inevitable experiential dimension of ecology, there is an inevitable psychological dimension.”
+5